-To embed and implement the Fujitsu Way and GBS, Fujitsu Group conducts various compliance training and awareness raising activities for executives and employees.
-The Fujitsu Group has been printing the Code of Conduct of the Fujitsu Way on wallet-size cards and has been distributing these to Group employees.
+To embed and implement the Fujitsu Way Code of Conduct and GBS, Fujitsu Group conducts various compliance training and awareness raising activities for executives and employees.

+During the Fujitsu Compliance Week held in December 2017, various activities were conducted, such as distribution of compliance articles and putting up hotline posters, to facilitate discussion on compliance at each workplace.
+The Fujitsu Compliance Week will be held continuously.
+The Fujitsu Group has been printing the Fujitsu Way on wallet-size cards and has been distributing these to Group employees.
 These cards are designed to serve as a quick reference of the Code of Conduct for employees when they are uncertain about a decision in the course of daily operations in dealing with customers and/or business partners.

-Fujitsu and domestic Group companies conduct compliance training for executives every year, which is provided by outside lawyers as well as Fujitsu's legal and compliance function.
-For new managers, we also regularly hold in-house training where a Fujitsu instructor explains the importance of the Code of Conduct and compliance, while also providing case studies of typical scenarios and situations.
+Fujitsu and domestic Group companies conduct compliance training for newly assigned executives every year, which is provided by outside lawyers as well as Fujitsu's legal and compliance function.
+For employees in managerial positions, we also regularly hold in-house training where a Fujitsu instructor explains the importance of the Code of Conduct and compliance, while also providing case studies of typical scenarios and difficult situations.
+In FY2017, Fujitsu and domestic Group companies provided an e-learning course called "FUJITSU Compliance Training 2017 - 2018: Cartels/Bid-Rigging/Bribery" for all the employees (Completion rate as of April 2018: